Josemat/Josemat/README.md

 - 👋 Hi, I’m @Josemat aka Emmanuel Tulian
-- 👀 I’m interested in become a self-taught front end dev
+- 👀 I’m interested in become a self-taught Full Stack dev
-- 🌱 I’m currently learning java and javascript
+- 🌱 I’m currently learning java, javascript, HTML, CSS, Bootstrap.
+Always learning
-- 💞️ I’m looking to collaborate on improving our lives and bringing easy and cool solutions
+- 💞️ I’m looking to collaborate on improving our lives and bring easyness and cool solutions to our day to day.
-- 📫 How to reach me https://www.linkedin.com/in/jose-emmanuel-tulian-171b8b131
+- 📫 How to reach me?
+Easy!
+Go to https://www.linkedin.com/in/jose-emmanuel-tulian-171b8b131

 <!---
 Josemat/Josemat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.